Let’s Talk about São Paulo

 The City Nowadays

 São Paulo continues to be a city that embraces different people and cultures.
-You can easily experience different parts of the world within it.
-For example, you can have some of the best Japanese food in Brazil in Liberdade, a neighborhood with Japanese stores and restaurants, fully decorated in a Japanese way.
+You can easily experience different parts of the world within the city.
+For example, you can have some of the best Japanese food in Brazil in Liberdade, a neighborhood with Japanese stores and restaurants, fully decorated in an authentic Japanese style.

 You will also come across different cultures by walking around Bom Retiro.
 There you can find Armenian churches and restaurants, like Yeran, as well as Jewish synagogues, like Kehilat Israel.
 Besides that, there are South Korean bakeries and the Hallyu Culture Center that helps promote Korean culture in the city.